The whole journey, mapped in ten stages.

 Pressure-test viability

 Check the idea against market reality, engineering feasibility, and cost.
-This is where most ideas need refining, and where the Free Sprint ends.
+This is where most ideas need refining, and where the Viability Report lands.

 Write the Specification